top of page

 How long is my certification valid?

-How do I obtain a receipt of my payment for the exam or re-certification?
+How do I obtain a receipt for my payment for the exam or recertification?

 Are IntNSA and ANCB the same organization?